St. Vincent de Paul News

 “MERCY AND STEWARDSHIP BY ALL FOR THE GOOD OF ALL”

-Mercy Parish is a growing Catholic faith community of 381 families and over 1183 members as of January 1, 2019.
-In the two and a half years since our inception as a Parish, we have doubled our original parish membership, completed construction of the Multipurpose Hall (Phase I of our Parish’s Campus Vision) and are rapidly repaying the remaining loan amounts for this construction to the Archdioceses of Birmingham.
-Once these loans have been satisfied, we will immediately turn our Campaign efforts towards funding the construction of the Main Church (Phase II of the Campus Vision).
-Although, full funding and construction of all four phases of our Campus Vision is still several years away, it has been demonstrated by the ongoing charitable support of our members and visitors as well as the steady increase in our Parish membership that there is a strong desire in the Huntsville/Madison and surrounding areas for another vibrant and welcoming Catholic community.
-Please click the link for information on our Parish’s plans for growth.
-Please click Capital Campaign button below for more information.
+Mercy Parish is a growing Catholic faith community of 449 families and over 1300 members as of April 2020.
+In less than four years since our inception as a Parish, we have more than doubled our original parish membership, completed construction of the Multipurpose Hall (Phase I of our Parish’s Campus Vision) and are rapidly repaying the remaining loan amount for this construction to the Archdiocese of Birmingham.
+Once this loan has been satisfied, we will immediately turn our Campaign efforts towards funding the next phase of our Campus Vision (the Church).
+Although, full funding and construction of the remaining phases of our Campus Vision is still several years away, it has been demonstrated by the ongoing charitable support of our members and visitors, as well as the steady increase in our Parish membership that there is a strong desire in the Huntsville/Madison and surrounding areas for another vibrant and welcoming Catholic community.
+Please click the Capital Campaign button below for more information.

 St. John the Baptist Catholic School